cloudnative-pg/cloudnative-pg/docs/src/declarative_database_management.md

 # Declarative Database Management

-Declarative database management allows the user to handle databases via a new separate CRD named `Database`.
+Declarative database management allows the user to handle the lifecycle of databases via a new separate CRD named `Database`.

-Database CRD is only controlled by the instance manager of primary instance.
+A `Database` object is only controlled by the instance manager of its primary instance.
-This feature works only with clusters that are not replica clusters.
+This feature doesn't work with replica clusters.

 ```yaml
 apiVersion: postgresql.cnpg.io/v1